M66B/FairEmail/FAQ.md

 You can select one of these actions to apply to matching messages:

+* No action (useful for *not*)
 * Mark as read
 * Mark as unread
+* Suppress notification
 * Snooze
 * Add star
 * Move
-* Copy
+* Copy (Gmail: label)
 * Reply template
-* Automation
+* Automation (Tasker, etc)

-Filter rules are applied direct after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter conditions and actions to the message text.
+Filter rules are applied directly after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter conditions and actions to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save data.

-To debug rules you can long press *Operations* to see logging about the evaluation of rule conditions.
 Since message headers are not downloaded and stored by default to save on battery and data usage and to save storage space it is not possible to preview which messages would match the rule conditions.